puttsk/cuda-tutorial/lab01/README.md

 ## Introduction

 This tutorial is an introduction for writing your first CUDA C program.
+We will use CUDA runtime API throughout this tutorial.

 ## A quick comparison between CUDA and C